On Realistic Target Coverage by Autonomous Drones: Introduction

-In this paper, we introduce \textit{Argus}, a system that tackles all identified challenges by exploiting the rapid advancements in mini-drone technologies and their anticipated applications in surveillance, crowd monitoring \cite{finn2012unmanned}, infrastructure inspection \cite{bruggemann2011control} and even cinematography \cite{joubert2016towards}.
-In particular, camera-mounted drones are dispatched and dynamically placed to eliminate blind spots and capture frontal views of the subjects of interest.
-Argus uses the \emph{\ModelName} (\emph{\ModelNameAcro}), a new geometric model we develop to capture target orientation, size, and potential occluders.
-Such information can be estimated with high accuracy from visual sensors \cite{chen2012we} or other contextual sensors (e.g., device-free RF-based techniques \cite{adib20143d}).
-Argus relies on static cameras which capture coarse grain footage providing the information needed to estimate \emph{\ModelNameAcro} target traits. {\em With drones being the most valuable resource within Argus, we focus on the problem of drone placement to cover targets under the {\em\ModelNameAcro} model while minimizing the number of drones used.}
+{ In this paper, we introduce Argus: an autonomous system that tackles the challenges identified in~\ref{sec:motivation} by exploiting the rapid advancements in mini-drone technologies and their anticipated applications in surveillance, crowd monitoring \cite{finn2012unmanned}, infrastructure inspection \cite{Bircher2017} and cinematography \cite{joubert2016towards}.
+To go beyond traditional coverage, Argus accumulates target information by dynamically controlling the available sensors to estimate target parameters before assigning the mobile drones to eliminate blind spots and capture frontal views of the subjects of interest.} { The proposed two-tier architecture leverages recent progress in persistent coverage~\cite{Eyes_in_the_sky}.
+Argus employs a top tier subsystem to detect targets within the monitored area and maintain estimates of their states.
+Given this information, the lower tier subsystem is responsible for controlling the available drones to obtain high quality views of the targets of interest.
+A crucial aspect of the lower tier is how targets are modeled and how the locations where drones are assigned to capture target footage are computed.} Argus utilizes the \emph{\ModelName} (\emph{\ModelNameAcro}), a new geometric model we develop to incorporate target pose, size, and potential occluders. {\em With drones being the most valuable resource, we focus on the problem of drone placement to cover targets under the {\ModelNameAcro} model while minimizing the number of drones needed.}